HomeWhat is a Static Pool Analysis?Debt FacilityWhat is a Static Pool Analysis?

 There are several key reasons why an investor would conduct a static pool analysis when evaluating a securitization of loans or receivables:

-By breaking out historical loan performance by year or quarter of origination (known as vintages), an analyst can identify any improving or worsening trends in underwriting quality, asset performance characteristics, or economic conditions facing borrowers.
-This allows more accurate modeling of expected future performance.
+By breaking out historical loan performance by year or quarter of origination (known as vintages), debt investors can identify any improving or worsening trends in underwriting quality, asset performance characteristics, or economic conditions facing borrowers.
+This allows for a more accurate modeling of expected future performance.

 Benchmark New Pools

 By establishing historical performance baselines for loans based on origination period, an investor can determine if a new collateral pool deviates positively or negatively from those benchmarks.
-This aids security analysis and relative value comparisons.
+Investors can pull back on funding if the new cohorts are comparably worse.

 Estimate Future Defaults and Losses

-Based on historical default and loss data across loan vintages throughout economic cycles, analysts can estimate expected lifetime cumulative losses for new collateral pools by modeling out potential default curves.
-These loss estimates feed into pricing models.
+Based on historical default and loss data across loan vintages throughout economic cycles, investors can estimate expected lifetime cumulative losses for new collateral pools by modeling out potential default curves.
+Investors use default curves to price portfolios.

 Estimating Future Defaults and Losses

-Based on cumulative loss rates by vintage in a sector, analysts can forecast potential losses on new originations both in base case and stresses scenarios using monte carlo methods.
+Based on cumulative loss rates by vintage in a sector, investors can forecast potential losses on new originations both in the base case and stress scenarios using monte carlo methods.
 These feeds into pricing models and haircut guidelines.

 Determining Maximum Advance Rates